 Proficiency tests for keyboarding and computer literacy are available.
 Arrangements also can be made for foreign language placement tests to be taken on the Akron campus of The University of Akron.
-Information about placement can be obtained from the Student Services Office of Wayne College.
+Information about placement can be obtained from Student Services & Support at Wayne College.